hgershone01/adopteearchive/pages/prompts.md

 # Optional Guiding Prompts

 Below is a list of optional guiding prompts to aid in sparking ideas, thoughts, questions, and curiosities for creating work.
-This list was modeled after, and inspired by, [Latino Outdoors’ prompts for Yo Cuento blog posts.](https://latinooutdoors.org/blog/a-guide-to-writing-your-yo-cuento-blog-post/)
+This list was modeled after, and inspired by, [Latino Outdoors’ prompts for their *Yo Cuento* blog posts.](https://latinooutdoors.org/blog/a-guide-to-writing-your-yo-cuento-blog-post/)

 ---